 Finally arriving in Bhulbhule we pile out like sardines in a tin.
 Some people we meet on the tourist bus decide to stay on until the last stop of Ngadi and have lunch before starting their trek.

-Bhulbhule to Ngadi
+Hiking Bhulbhule to Ngadi

 Now it was time for the last part of the journey from Pokhara to Bahundanda.
-Passing by a fast moving river and large concrete industrial buildings, this is the part of the trek often recommended to miss.
-With pothole and puddle filled roads it certainly is nothing exciting, but we are happy just to be off the buses.
+Passing by a fast-moving river and large concrete industrial buildings, this is the part of the trek often recommended to miss.
+With pothole and puddle-filled roads, it certainly is nothing exciting, but we are happy just to be off the buses.

-It is a relatively flat walk between Bhulbhule and Ngadi, only increasing 50 meters over 4 kilometers.
-Arriving in Ngadi we see our friends enjoying a tea in the sunshine.
+It is a relatively flat walk between Bhulbhule and Ngadi, only increasing by 50 meters over 4 kilometers.
+Arriving in Ngadi we see our friends enjoying tea in the sunshine.

-Ngadi to Bahundanda:
+Ngadi to Bahundanda

 Between Ngadi and Bahundanda is where you truly get the first beautiful views on the trail.
-With gorgeous green lush rice terraces lining the path it makes the step walk a bit more worth it.
+With gorgeous green lush rice terraces lining the path, it makes the step walk a bit more worth it.

 Stopping fairly often with my camera our other friends, a couple of Brits and Russians, catch up to us.
-We take a more leisurely pace and decide we will all stay in the same tea house tonight.
+We take a more leisurely pace and decide we will all stay in the same teahouse tonight.

 Climbing 420 meters over 4 kilometers this is the first real uphill of the trail.
-Though, its nothing when compared with what is to come further on the Annapurna Circuit.
+Though, it’s nothing when compared with what is to come further on the Annapurna Circuit.